The Twins Almanac for June

 June 29, 1905

-Moonlight Graham Makes Lone MLB Appearance
+Moonlight Makes Lone MLB Appearance

 The North Carolina native went on to practice medicine in ChisolmMN for over 50 years.